jrieke/awstrainer/README.md

 # train-on-aws

-🛠️ Command line tools for machine learning on AWS instances
+🛠️ Command line tools for machine learning on AWS

 train-on-aws is a set of scripts to run machine learning tasks on AWS.
 With one simple command, it spins up an AWS instance (from your own account), transfers your